 1. Summary of Monitoring Program

-The basic idea behind our monitoring program is to assess the extent to which the restoration work undertaken in the watershed is having its intended effects.
+The basic idea behind our Monitoring Program is to measure the extent to which the restoration work undertaken in the watershed is having its intended effects.
 Is the amount of sediment and silt being flushed downstream really declining?
 Are the macroinvertertebrates doing better after the restoration work has been completed?
 Is the water in the watershed really getting cleaner?

-The long version of our monitoring program is detailed in our Watershed Implementation Plan (WIP) of August 2018, housed on the Studies & Documents page of this website.
+The long version of our Monitoring Program is detailed in our Watershed Implementation Plan (WIP) of August 2018, housed on the Studies & Documents page of this website.
 The relevant excerpt is here.
 Since then, due to lack of funding, we've had to scale things back while still undertaking a viable program that gets us the data we need.
-The revised monitoring program, as detailed in a memorandum of 7 January 2020, is here.
+Our revised Monitoring Program, as detailed in a memorandum of 7 January 2020, is described in detail in this six-page PDF file dated January 7, 2020.

-The short version of where things stand now is aptly expressed by QWA Monitoring Coordinator Dr. J. Kent Crawford in an email to Michael (Josh) Lookenbill, Biologist and Monitoring Section Chief of PA-DEP dated 24 January, 2020:
+The short version was aptly expressed by Kent Crawford in an email to Michael (Josh) Lookenbill, Biologist and Monitoring Section Chief of PA-DEP dated 24 January, 2020:

 "We have had to alter our plans significantly . . . and will execute the program using our own volunteer monitors.
 We have a plan to monitor: